zenml-io/zenml/src/zenml/zen_stores/migrations/README.md

 test that checks that passing in a string longer than 100 characters will result in an error (or whatever is supposed to happen in that case).

+It is important to test the migration / changes on both a SQLite and a MySQL database.
+The reason for this is that SQLite and MySQL have different implementations of the SQL standard, and some things that work in one might not work in the other.
+If you only test locally with a SQLite database, the migration might well fail in the MySQL-backed version that our server usually uses.
+The easiest way to do this (and that one of our CI jobs also executes) is to use [the `./zen-test` CLI feature](https://github.com/zenml-io/zenml/tree/main/tests) to run the tests.
+Good candidates that use MySQL databases are `docker-server-docker-orchestrator` or `docker-server`.

 ## 🍒 Optional Extras:

 - Do something that involves the database being used (`zenml stack list`) and